 - In 2013, the NCRPC was allowed to add 3 new eligible counties, Clay, Marshall and Saline into the Revolving Loan Fund program.
 That made the entire region eligible for the loan pool.

 - In 2017, the NCRPC Executive Board authorized a proposal to Kansas Housing Resources Corporation (KHRC) for southwest expansion of the Weatherization Assistance Program.
 KHRC awarded 7 more counties (Barton, Greeley, Lane, Ness, Rush, Scott and Wichita) to the program area, increasing the NCRPC weatherization coverage area to 42 counties.
+In mid-2019, more adjustments were made through a county realignment within the Kansas Weatherization network.
+Morris County was moved to a different provider, bringing the NCRPC weatherization service area to 41 counties.

 - In 2018, the NCRPC began a pilot Home Ownership Program in the City of Marysville and Cloud/Mitchell Counties.